Detachment of wall paintings: Techniques

-There are three main methods, typically referred to by their Italian terms, namely stacco a massello, involving detachment and removal of painting, render, and some or all of the mural support; stacco or detachment of the painting with render alone; and strappo, lit. "tearing," lifting of only the paint layer, attached to a facing with adhesive.
+There are three main methods, typically referred to by their Italian terms, namely stacco a massello, involving detachment and removal of painting, render, and some or all of the mural support; stacco or detachment of the painting with render alone; and strappo, lit. "tearing", lifting of only the paint layer, attached to a facing with adhesive.
 In each case the resulting material must be applied to a new support.

-Schwartzbaum et al liken the removal of a fresco to the transfer of a panel painting, in that it is generally considered undesirable except as a last resort.
+Schwartzbaum et al. liken the removal of a fresco to the transfer of a panel painting, in that it is generally considered undesirable except as a last resort.
 "Strappo" involves the removal of only the uppermost pigment-bearing layer; "stacco" is the removal of the fresco and its plaster preparation; "stacco a massello" is the removal of the painting, preparation, and mural support.
 It is generally desirable to remove as much of the preparation as possible in order to preserve the original character of the wall, yet "Stacco a massello is often prohibitively expensive."

 According to the Benozzo Gozzoli Museum, Castelfiorentino, Italy, the "Strappo" technique is the least invasive method of wall painting removal because unlike stacco a massello or stacco, it "involves removal of only the topmost layer of plaster, which has absorbed the pigment" as described in the video, The Strappo Technique produced by the Museo Benozzo Gozzoli.

-Ths video details removal by the strappo method, in which the overlaying painted surface is first coated with a thin layer of cotton cloth and animal glue.
+This video details removal by the strappo method, in which the overlaying painted surface is first coated with a thin layer of cotton cloth and animal glue.
 Following is a secondary and sturdier layer of cloth extending beyond the perimeter of the work and the outline of the fresco is incised.
 The entire surface of the painting and protective cloth are then detached from the subsurface by means of pouncing with a rubber mallet, and the fresco and cloth layer are both carefully removed from its support from the bottom up.
-A new backing layer is then applied to the exposed reverse of the fresco, called "Bella tini," followed by two additional layers of mortar (one rough and another smooth).
-The two layers of cloth are known as the "sacrficial" or "sacrificial leg," because they serve only to facilitate future detachments and are hence, reversible.
+A new backing layer is then applied to the exposed reverse of the fresco, called velatini, followed by two additional layers of mortar (one rough and another smooth).
+The two layers of cloth are known as the "sacrficial" or "sacrificial leg", because they serve only to facilitate future detachments and are hence, reversible.
 The detached painting is then secured to a rigid support and the protective covering removed with a solution of "hot water spray and decolored ethyl alcohol" – exposing the original painted surface to the gaze of the viewer.